PE

 "When you exercise, your body releases chemicals called endorphins.
 These endorphins interact with the receptors in your brain that reduce your perception of pain.
 Endorphins also trigger a positive feeling in the body, similar to that of morphine.
 For example, the feeling that follows a run or workout is often described as "euphoric."
 That feeling, known as a "runner's high," can be accompanied by a positive and energizing outlook on life."

 Sportsmanship and Fair Play are at the forefront of everything we do.
 I am a strong believer that participants should play fairly and follow a clear set of rules in every PE lesson.
-Since my arrival at the school I have worked tirelessly to embed my philosophy.
-The environment I have created allows the children to feel safe and accept mistakes are just part of the journey to grow and achieve success.
+Since my arrival at the school, I have worked tirelessly to embed my philosophy.
+The environment which has been created allows students to feel safe, and accept mistakes are just part of the journey to grow and achieve success.
 They have the freedom to express themselves without the fear of failure.
 We have many mantras in our PE department including; ‘train how you play’, ‘hard work beats talent, when talent doesn’t work hard, ‘and ‘progress doesn’t happen in straight lines’ to name a few.
 Staff are relentless in their pursuit to instil a growth mind-set in our students on a daily basis.

 This is a pivotal tool we use to identify an individual or teams’ strengths and weaknesses, monitor and measure progress, provide instant feedback , helps to improve skills and enhance overall performance.
 Students are able to identify common misconceptions in their techniques and address them quickly to help them develop and build confidence.
 We also use modelling from either a professional sports person (on the internet) or teacher/teaching assistant to analyse and compare these to how the students are performing in a particular skill or activity.
 Students respond positively to these visual ai ds and it enhances their understanding of the expectations of them to make progress.
 In addition to this, the sports hall is covered with visual aids and keywords which relate to some of the key aspects of their learning in PE.
 We consistently refer to the se and challenge the students during lessons and we base most of our questioning around these displays.